liflab/beepbeep-3-book/markdown/custom/README.md

 }
 ```

-We will write a processor that takes one event (i.e. one Point) from each input trace, and return the Euclidean distance between these two points.
+We will write a processor taking one event (i.e. one Point) from each input trace, and return the Euclidean distance between these two points.

 ``` java
 public class EuclideanDistance extends SynchronousProcessor